-Still, audits can sometimes cause panic and anxiety.
-The worry about the potential consequences — prepayment review, contract termination, or reimbursement requirements to pay back paid claims that are deemed non-compliant — can put a practice at risk.
-There’s even the possibility of fraud investigation.
-If widespread problems exist, that could mean not only financial loss, but loss of business and reputation for the company.
+This could result in potential consequences — prepayment review, contract termination, or reimbursement requirements to pay back paid claims that are deemed non-compliant — that can put a practice at risk.
+There’s even the possibility of a fraud investigation.
+If widespread problems exist, that could mean not only financial loss but also loss of business and reputation for the company.

-ABA audits can happen for many reasons.
+An ABA audit can happen for many reasons.
 Practices should prepare for these audits, as most will see them one or more times over the life of the business.
 Some of the common reasons an audit may occur include:

 - Higher use of specific codes: If you use a particular code more often than expected — often in relation to peers — this could trigger an audit.

-- Performing a higher frequency of service: In situations where you provide care more frequently than what your peers experience, that could also trigger an audit.
+- Performing a higher frequency of service: In situations where you provide care more frequently to what your peers experience, that could also trigger an audit.

-- Previous problems or errors: If you have experienced claims denials in the past or a fraud claim, that could mean more frequent audits.
+- Previous problems, violations, or errors: If you have experienced claims denials in the past or a fraud claim, that could mean more frequent audits.

 Preparing for an audit long before one is requested is the best strategy.
 That means taking steps to proactively maximize the amount of information or data available to support your claims.
 Some key strategies to help minimize audit risks include: